Last Updated on

 The best way to cure selfishness is by pointing out the opposite.
 There will be times when your child would do selfless deeds as well; when you notice his unselfish or generous acts, praise him.
 Make sure to describe his action to him and point out why it was right and why it made the other person happy.
 If you do so, your child will be likely to repeat the deed more often.

 Kids become selfish if they are used to getting what they want.
 This is why you need to set proper limits for your child and stick to them.
 Avoid giving in if he cries or throws tantrums.
 Stand firm and make sure that he understands that he will not get what he wants, whenever he wants it, especially with such behaviour.
 Tell others in your family too, to follow your example and not indulge in any way.

 6. Be a Role Model

-Kids follow by example and who better to lead them than you, the parent?
+Kids follow by example, and who can lead them better than you, his parent?
 Show your kid how to be unselfish by doing generous acts in front of him.
 Remember to draw his attention to the good deeds you do so that he can know how to behave in the same way in the future.
-Kids mimic their parents, so be a good role model for him, he will become selfless just like you.
+Kids mimic their parents, so be a good role model for him, and he will become selfless just like you.

 7. Reward Your Child

 You can also reward your child whenever he performs any unselfish deed.
 Praise him for it and tell him why his act was so considerate.
 This will act as positive reinforcement and encourage him to repeat such deeds going ahead.

 Kids behaviour can be modified when they are young.
 If your child’s behaviour is selfish, follow the tips shared above, and you’ll be sure of proactively raising an unselfish child who is generous and considerate.

 Also Read: Egocentrism in Kids